isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/computer-studies/all/dunman-high-introduction-to-physical-computing.md

 ---
-layout: simple-page
-title: Introduction to Physical Computing
+title: 'Introduction to Physical Computing'
 permalink: /dunman-high-introduction-to-physical-computing/
-breadcrumb: Secondary School - computer studies
+breadcrumb: 'Secondary School - computer studies'

 ---

 Improving the well-being of students and staff in Dunman High School using micro:bits.